-The ability of distancing yourself from tragedy and come up with best coping strategies is why resilient people are so good at bouncing back.
+The ability to distance yourself from tragedy and come up with the best coping strategies is why resilient people are so good at bouncing back.

 Jim Stockdale in the book, Courage under Fire, tells the story of how he spent seven years in Viet Cong captivity in the most grueling prisons in Vietnam.

 Through sheer resilience, he was not only able to develop a communication system between the prisoners that shared words of inspiration, but also managed to survive the atrocities of the camp all through mental toughness and resilience.

 Resilience is closely related to grit and toughness.
 Truly resilient people never blame outside events for their misfortune.

 They are always into improving themselves, eliminating weaknesses and flaws, and developing skills and strategies to make the best of a certain situation.

 Humans are by nature storytellers and love to hear a good story.

 Stories of resilience inspire us beyond measure.
 Successful people, like Elon Musk, face setbacks on almost a day-to-day basis.

 Even their childhood has stories of inspiration that how against all odds they chose to rise above their circumstances and changed the world.